Opdex/SSAS/README.md

 dApp compatibility relies on the implementation of the following requirements:

-- Generate a QR code containing a Stratis ID URI and display this to the user
+- Generate and display a QR code containing a Stratis ID URI to the user
+- Include a button link for the protocol handler URL
 - Host a HTTPS endpoint that is used in the Stratis ID URI callback
   - The endpoint _must_ validate the structure and contents of the request body
   - The endpoint _must_ verify the signature and its contents